Last Updated on August 7, 2021 by Julia Wilson

 Long or shorthair?

 This comes down to personal choice.
-Longhaired cats require regular grooming to keep their coat matt free.
-Please prepared to put in the maintenance that comes with a longhaired cat.
+Longhaired cats require regular grooming to keep their coats matt-free.
+Please be prepared to put in the maintenance that comes with a longhaired cat.

 Indoor vs outdoors